-Third, don’t cover your potatoes.
-They’ll cook faster, yes, but they’ll also turn awfully mushy.
-It’s better to leave the lid off and stir occasionally so you’re browning all sides.
-After browning is complete you can cover for an additional minute or two to ensure everything is cooked through.
+- Don’t cover your potatoes until potatoes are browned.
+Covering will make them cook faster but they’ll also turn awfully mushy.
+It’s better to leave the lid off and stir occasionally so you brown all sides.
+After browning is complete you can cover for an additional two to three minutes to ensure everything is cooked through.

 - salt & pepper to taste